-- Customer-facing technologies, including smart metering, connected home, and other energy efficiency tools
+- Customer-facing technologies, including self-generation systems, electric vehicles, smart home devices, and other energy-efficient tools

-- Evolution in major applications adopted by utilities and energy retailers, including customer care and billing, meter data management, HEM, customer experience management, and digital customer engagement
+- Evolution in major applications adopted by utilities and energy retailers, including digital customer engagement, customer care and billing, customer experience management, meter data management, and HEM

 - Best practices and case studies related to business process and technology alignment

 - IDC MarketScape evaluating technologies and providers that service global utility customer operations

 - Critical business and regulatory drivers impacting customer operations